 9.4.2.315 Multi-Link Traffic element(#2341)

 The Per-Link Traffic Indication List field is defined in Figure 9-1002ad (Per-Link Traffic Indication List field format).
-The Per-Link Traffic Indication List field contains Per-Link Traffic Indication Bitmap subfields that correspond to the AIDs of the non-AP MLDs starting from the bit numbered k of the traffic indication virtual bitmap.
-The Per-Link Traffic Indication List field contains l Per-Link Traffic Indication Bitmap subfields, where l is the number of the bits that correspond to the AIDs of the non-AP MLDs set to 1, counting from the bit numbered k of the traffic indication virtual bitmap, in the Partial Virtual Bitmap subfield of the TIM element that is included in a Beacon frame with the Multi-Link Traffic element.
+The Per-Link Traffic Indication List field contains Per-Link Traffic Indication Bitmap subfields that correspond to the AIDs of the non-AP MLDs (#5136)and STAs starting from the bit numbered k of the traffic indication virtual bitmap.
+The Per-Link Traffic Indication List field contains l Per-Link Traffic Indication Bitmap subfields, where l is the number of the bits that correspond to the AIDs of the non-AP MLDs (#5137)and STAs (#4350)and set to 1, counting from the bit numbered k of the traffic indication virtual bitmap, in the Partial Virtual Bitmap subfield of the TIM element that is included in a Beacon frame with the Multi-Link Traffic element.